 This post contains editorial samples and/or affiliate links to products I recommend.
 While this adds no additional cost to you, I will earn a small commission on any sales made.

-You know how there are some recipes that have a hundred variations out there, and it’s hard to find the one that your family actually loves?
-Well, if you’ve been on the hunt for a good sugar cookie recipe, you have to try this one.
-I’ve tried countless number of sugar cookie recipes, and can finally say this is, by far, my favorite, easy no spread sugar cookie recipe.
+You know how some recipes have a hundred variations out there, and it’s hard to find the one that your family loves?
+If you’ve been on the hunt for a good no-spread sugar cookie recipe, you have to try this one.

 It does not bloat, or spread.